CraftAcademyLabs/coach-guides/weeks/week_2.md

 ### Introduction to this week

 #### Swedish
-**Introduktion till JavaScript**
+**Mera JavaScript**

-Vi forsätter med att introducera ytterligare ett programmeringsspråk med tillhörande testverktyg - JavaScript och Jasmine.
-Samtidigt går vi igenom grunderna i HTML och CSS och bygger en applikation som räknar ut din Body Mass Index (BMI challenge) och publicerar vår första app på internet.
+Under vecka 2 fortsätter vi att utveckla dina JavaScript, HTML och CSS färdigheter.
+Tillsammans, bygger vi en adressbok applikation med rik funktionalitet och utforskar grundläggande metoder för datalagring.
+Vi fortsätter att jobba med testdriven utveckling och introducerar Behavior Driven Design (BDD).
+Under tiden vi jobban med vår adressbok, går även igonom grundläggande HTML och CSS.
+Du får även en första inblick i hur man publicerar applikationer på internet. Även denna vecka för du som student en helgutmaning att jobba med.

 #### English
-**Introduction to JavaScript**
+**More to JavaScript**

-We introduce another programming language and associated testing framework - JavaScript and Jasmine.
-We also go through the basics of HTML and CSS and build an application that calculates your Body Mass Index (BMI Challenge) and deploy our first app on the Internet.
+This week, we continue to build your JavaScript, HTML and CSS skills.
+Together we'll build an Address Book application with rich functionality and look into simple strategies for storing and persisting information.
+We'll also continue our journey into Test Driven Development and introduce you to Behavior Driven Design (BDD).
+We also go through the basics of HTML and CSS as we build this week's challenge.
+You will also get to deploy your first app on the Internet.
 Once again, you will have a Weekend Challenge to complete.

 ### Week Lab
-BMI-challenge
+Address Book-challenge

 ### Learning objectives
 * Learn about...
+  - Advanced Javascript concepts and ES6+ Features
+  - Asynchronous Programming with Javascript
+  - DOM manipulation using vanilla Javascript APIs
+  - Persisting data using LocalStorage
+  - Unit testing in JS using Mocha and Chai
+  - Introduction to BDD using Cucumber
   - practice Pair Programming && collaboration using Git and GitHub
-  - Basic understanding of JavaScript
-  - Introduction to JQuery and DOM manipulation
-  - Jasmine testing framework & comparison to RSpec
+  - Deploying a static site to the web
   - Observe differences and similarities between Ruby and Javascript
   - Understand difference between running code on the server vs. in the browser

-### Head coach: Raoul!!!!!
 ### Weekend challenge
-Cooper Challenge - Logic
+Library Challenge - Logic
-Extra challenge  - FizzBuzz Js Challenge - Please include in Edx

 ### Learning objectives
 - Practice JS skills with more advanced logic

+### Head Coach
+Faraz

+### Support and extra resource
+Thomas

 ### Guide
 - **Monday:**
-  - [ ] Morning: Javascript recap with focus on ES6 - Raoul & Magnus
+  - [ ] Morning: Javascript recap with focus on ES6 - Faraz
     - basics: most common datatypes, how functions structured, "classes", declaring and using variables, conditionals, loops
     - work in remote pairs on the js exercises
-  - [ ] Afternoon: Introduce the week lab - Faraz & Magnus
+  - [ ] Afternoon: Asynchronous Programing with JS (Promises) - Faraz
 - **Tuesday:**
-  - [ ] Morning: CCCC Demo in pure js - Raoul & Magnus - [Source code](https://gist.github.com/tochman/f2a3822fcd8483cd4fe3dcaff3e4f847)
+  - [ ] Morning: Introduce the week lab (Address Book) do a demo where we scaffold the project - Faraz
-  - [ ] Afternoon: Debugging with chrome console - [Recording]()
+  - [ ] Afternoon: More Address boook demo (Debugging with Chrome) - Faraz
 - **Wednesday:**
+  - [ ] Morning: More Address boook demo - Faraz
-  - [ ] Morning: Introduction to Agile methodologies XP and Scrum - Thomas
+  - [ ] Afternoon: Introduction to Agile methodologies XP and Scrum - Thomas
-  - [ ] Afternoon: Individually review pull requests from Ruby weekend challenge and code so far on BMI challenge (all coaches)
+  - [ ] Afternoon: Individually review pull requests from Ruby weekend challenge (Library Challenge, BMI Challenge and Address Book Challenge)  (all coaches)
 - **Thursday:**
   - [ ] Morning: Whoever we didn't have time to get to with reviews on Thursday
-  - [ ] Afternoon: Demo: Add some styling to BMI app using a front-end CSS framework [introduce the idea of frameworks but focus on Bootstrap]- Faraz & Magnus
+  - [ ] Afternoon: Demo: Add some styling to BMI app using a a front-end CSS framework []- Faraz
-- **Friday:**
-  - [ ] Morning: Introduce the Weekend Challenge - Thomas
+  - [ ] Afternoon: Introduce the Weekend Challenge [FizzBuzz Js Challenge ](../miscellaneous/assessments/week_2_assessment.md) (All coaches) Note: We want to use the Training Wheels package (https://www.npmjs.com/package/e2e_training_wheels)
-  - [ ] Afternoon: Retrospective - Faraz, Hanna
+  - [ ] Retrospective - Old format - Sophie
+- **Friday: (Midsommarafton)**